guettli/programming-guidelines/README.md

 ### aaa-tests

-You want to check your source code before commit it?
+You want to check your source code before commit?
 Great initiative, you are on the right track.
 This source code checking is usualy called [Linting](https://en.wikipedia.org/wiki/Linting).

 Now you write a git pre-commit hook as shell script which does some magic checking/linting and you are happy.

-I think this is draw-backs.
-You created second/redundant place where tests happend: In CI and in pre-commit hook.
+I think this has a draw-back.
+You created a second/redundant place where tests happen: In CI and in pre-commit hook.
 You invest your valuable time into the pre-commit hook, and finally it might not get called.
 If you work in a team it is likely that somebody does not use the pre-commit hook you created.